Skip to Content

 How Much Sleep Does A 3-Month Old Need?

-Your 3 month old baby will need between 14 to 17 hours of sleep over a 24-hour period.
-It’s not as much as when they were newborns, but that’s still a lot of sleep!
+Your 3 month old needs between 14 to 17 hours of sleep over a 24-hour period.

 This includes anywhere between 3.5 to 5 hours of daytime sleep during naps, as well as 11 to 12 hours at night.